 Preparing for your exit

-Innately, you know what feels good and what does not.
-You have to ask yourself if your job makes you feel good and provides you with the safety you need to lead a healthy, happy, and fulfilled life outside of work.
+You know what feels good and what does not.
+Ask yourself if your job makes you feel good and provides you with the safety you need to lead a healthy, happy, and fulfilled life outside of work.

 If you are ready to rid yourself of the Sunday Scaries, sign up for our Career Intensive program to learn more about how to conduct a strategic and values-based job search.